 32. Wake-Up Radio (WUR) PHY specification 32.1 Introduction

+TGba Editor: Change the following sentences in P69L16 of this subclause in TGba Draft 1.1 as follows:

-A STA that supports WUR PHY specification may be a WUR transmitter STA.
-A WUR transmitter STA shall be capable of transmitting the WUR PPDU.
-A STA that supports WUR PHY specification may be a WUR receiver STA.
-A WUR receiver STA shall be capable of receiving the WUR PPDU.
-A WUR AP is a WUR transmitter STA.
-A WUR non-AP STA is a WUR receiver STA.
+A WUR AP shall be capable of transmitting the WUR PPDU.(#833) A WUR non-AP STA shall be capable of receiving the WUR PPDU.(#833) (#833)

+TGba Editor: Change the paragraph below in P69L44 of this subclause in TGba Draft 1.1 as follows:

-The WUR PHY subcarriers are modulated using the MC-OOK and the BPSK, QPSK, 16-QAM, 64-QAM, and 256-QAM are used for the coefficient of WUR PHY subcarriers.
+The WUR PHY subcarriers are modulated using the MC-OOK and the BPSK, QPSK, 16-QAM, 64-QAM, and 256-QAM may be (#320) used for the coefficient of WUR PHY subcarriers.
+For a WUR PPDU with 20 MHz channel width, the WUR-Sync and WUR-Data fields are generated by MC-OOK, which uses contiguous 13 subcarriers with a subcarrier spacing of 312.5 kHz and the center subcarrier being null.(#320)

-A WUR transmitter STA shall support the following features: — A WUR PPDU with 20 MHz channel width, low data rate, and single stream. — A WUR PPDU with 20 MHz channel width, high data rate, and single stream.
+A WUR AP(#833) shall support the following features: — A WUR PPDU with 20 MHz channel width, low data rate, and single stream. — A WUR PPDU with 20 MHz channel width, high data rate, and single stream.

-A WUR receiver STA shall support the following features: — A WUR PPDU with 20 MHz channel width, low data rate, and single stream.
+A WUR non-AP(#833) STA shall support the following features: — A WUR PPDU with 20 MHz channel width, low data rate, and single stream.

-A WUR transmitter STA may support the following features: — FDMA transmissions for 40 MHz and 80 MHz contiguous channel widths. — FDMA transmission with preamble puncturing for 80 MHz
+A WUR AP(#833) may support the following features: — FDMA transmissions for 40 MHz and 80 MHz contiguous channel widths. — FDMA transmission with preamble puncturing for 80 MHz

 32.2 WUR PHY 32.2.1 Introduction

+TGba Editor: Change Table 32-2 below in P71L64 of this subclause in TGba Draft 1.1 as follows (#834):

 During transmission, a PSDU is processed and appended to the PHY preamble including legacy preamble and WUR-Sync field to create the WUR PPDU.
-At the legacy receivers, the legacy preamble is accordingly processed to aid in protection of the WUR PSDU.
-At the wake-up receiver, the WUR-Sync field is accordingly processed to aid in the detection, demodulation, and delivery of the PSDU.
+At the legacy receivers, the legacy preamble is accordingly processed to aid in protection of the WUR-Sync and the PSDU.(#834) At the wake-up receiver, the WUR-Sync field is accordingly processed to aid in the detection, demodulation, and delivery of the PSDU.

 32.2.2 WUR PPDU format

+TGba Editor: Change Table 32-2 below in P72L22 of this subclause in TGba Draft 1.1 as follows (#764):